strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/admin-panel-rbac-store-updated.md

 ### Notes

-A new RBAC API is available and users can utilise a middleware system to interact with calls.
-Additional information can be found in the Contributors Documentation, in the [Fetching permissions](https://contributor.strapi.io/docs/core/admin/permissions/frontend/fetching-permissions) and [Authentication](https://contributor.strapi.io/docs/core/admin/features/authentication) sections.
+* A new RBAC API is available and users can utilise a middleware system to interact with calls (see [contributors documentation](https://v5.contributor.strapi.io/exports/classes/StrapiApp#addrbacmiddleware)).
+* Additional information can be found in the Contributors Documentation, in the [Fetching permissions](https://contributor.strapi.io/docs/core/admin/permissions/frontend/fetching-permissions) and [Authentication](https://contributor.strapi.io/docs/core/admin/features/authentication) sections.

 ### Manual migration